About the National Law Enforcement Roadway Safety Program

 The National Law Enforcement Roadway Safety Program offers a suite of three training courses to state, local, and tribal law enforcement agencies across the country at no cost to attendees.
 These courses can be offered either in-person or virtually.
 See below for a brief description of each course and links to register for upcoming training sessions.

-Roadway Safety Executive Workshop
+Roadway Safety Executive Session

 Lead your agency in roadway safety.
-Attend this 4-hour workshop with other mid-level and executive-level officers where you will discuss policies, training, and technological innovations that can reduce the risk of officer-involved collisions and struck-by incidents.
+Attend this 4-hour course with other mid-level and executive-level officers where you will discuss policies, training, and technological innovations that can reduce the risk of officer-involved collisions and struck-by incidents.

 Roadway Safety Patrol Officer Course